 There are typically venue costs associated with using the rigging points.
 One of the biggest costs comes from the labor it takes to get the equipment hung.
 “Riggers” must be certified–no ordinary AV tech can handle the rigging for your events.
 Safety is a big issue.
 Part of the fees they’re charging include insurance costs.
 This is also what often drives venues to make the rigging a required in-house service (even if you bring in your own outside AV company).
 The venues are more familiar with the weight restrictions as well.
 This is not something to skimp on.
-Safety can be compromised in MAJOR ways skimping on rigging.
+Safety can be compromised in MAJOR ways by skimping on rigging.
 If you plan on rigging, plan on paying the professionals to avoid an event disaster.
-For more information on rigging check out our blog To Rig or Not to Rig Your AV.
+For more information on rigging check out our blog post about rigging.

 Venue AV Fees

 Service fee – A service fee is similar to an “admin” fee you see when you are renting an apartment.
 Sometimes they are merited and sometimes they are not.
 When going over the service fee you need to ask yourself; does it seem reasonable?
 What is the service fee for?
 Is it just another fee for no reason other than to make a few more bucks?
 Or is there more service involved that merits this fee.
 Ask what the fee covers.
 If the venue cannot answer this question with a detailed and specific response it might just be another way to collect more money and might not be necessary.
 If you do not feel the fee is warranted you can negotiate with the venue to have the service fee dropped.